Coderdotnew/web_design/02_class/README.md

 # Basic CSS Styling
 Let's add some basic styling to our webpage.
 We have already given the `body` a background-color of blue.
 * Certain color names can be used safely in a web browser.
-This means that web browsers only recognize certain color names, such as blue, red, silver, and many other.
+This means that web browsers only recognize certain color names, such as blue, red, silver, and many others.
 * [Web Safe Color Names](http://www.w3schools.com/colors/colors_names.asp)

 ### Font Color